European Reference Networks (ERNs) - Patients and Families

 What are European Reference Networks (ERNs)?

-ERNs are clinical networks that bring together medical specialists, patient representatives and researchers across Europe into virtual networks to share expertise on rare diseases.
+ERNs are virtual networks that bring together hospitals, medical specialists, patient representatives and researchers across Europeto share expertise on rare diseases.
+There are 24 separagte ERNs each addressing different areas of medicine, for example metabolic diseases, heart diseases, eye diseases , etc.

 How do they help patients / people living with a rare disease?

 ERNs bring together experts from across Europe who specialise in rare diseases.
-This means that no matter where a patient lives, they can benefit from expert advice, accurate diagnosis, the best available care, and sometimes even access to new treatments.
+This means that no matter where a patient lives, they can benefit from expert advice, accurate diagnosis, the best available care, and sometimes even access to new treatments and trials.

 ERNs help patients in several important ways:

-• Better care: Doctors can consult ERN experts to make sure patients get the right diagnosis and treatment.
+• Better care: Doctors can consult ERN across Europe to make sure patients get the right diagnosis and treatment.

-• The Information Travels – Not the Patient: Virtual consultations mean patients don’t always have to travel abroad for specialist care.
+• The Information Travels – Not the Patient: Virtual consultations between ERN experts mean patients don’t always have to travel abroad for specialist care; instead, the expert knowledge travels to the patient through their consultant in Ireland engaging in the virtual consultations.

 • Safe data sharing: With patient consent, medical information is shared securely with selected experts so they can work together on the best care plan.